Temporal large-scale intermittency and its impact on the statistics of turbulence: Analysis and modeling

 Finally, we superpose the statistics of the rescaled statistically stationary flows to imitate the time-averaged data of the oscillating flow.
 For example, for the acceleration PDF, which rescales with $\alpha_S/\alpha_T^2= \alpha^{-3}$, we have

-Here, $f^\mathrm{ens}$ denotes the acceleration PDF of the ensemble, $f^\mathrm{stat}_\theta$ denotes the acceleration PDF (before rescaling) of the stationary flow with the given value of $\theta$.
+Here, $f^\mathrm{ens}$ denotes the acceleration PDF of the ensemble, and $f^\mathrm{stat}_\theta$ denotes the acceleration PDF (before rescaling) of the stationary flow with the given value of $\theta$.
 The rescaling factor $\alpha(\mu, \theta)$ can be computed from $\mu$ and $\theta$ by \eqref{eq:rescaling}.
 Any other flow statistics can be computed likewise.
-In particular, figure~\ref{fig:flatness_prediction} shows vorticity and acceleration flatness and hyperflatness values of this ensemble (red lines).
+In particular, figure~\ref{fig:flatness_prediction} shows vorticity and acceleration flatness and hyper-flatness values of this ensemble (red lines).

-The fluctuating dissipation ensemble excellently captures vorticity flatness and 6th-order hyperflatness (see figure~\ref{fig:flatness_prediction}).
+The fluctuating dissipation ensemble excellently captures vorticity flatness and 6th-order hyper-flatness (see figure~\ref{fig:flatness_prediction}).
 In particular, it successfully reproduces the increase in flatness due to dynamical effects that was missing from the mean dissipation ensemble.
-Although we only incorporated the first two moments of dissipation in the formulation of the model (which are related to second and fourth moments of vorticity), the 6th-order hyperflatness of vorticity is matched perfectly, too.
-This indicates that a simple measure of dissipation fluctuations like $\langle \varepsilon(t)^2 \rangle/\langle \varepsilon(t) \rangle^2$ may be sufficient for accurate modeling of small-scale statistics.
-For acceleration statistics, flatness is captured quite well while there are deviations for the hyperflatness.
+Although we incorporated only the first two moments of dissipation in the formulation of the model (which are related to second and fourth moments of vorticity), the 6th-order hyper-flatness of vorticity is matched perfectly, too.
+This indicates that a simple measure of dissipation fluctuations such as $\langle \varepsilon(t)^2 \rangle/\langle \varepsilon(t) \rangle^2$ may be sufficient for accurate modeling of even higher-order small-scale statistics.
+For acceleration statistics, flatness is captured quite well, while there are deviations for the hyper-flatness.
 Some of the inaccuracies of the model can already be surmised from the slight mismatch of flatness between oscillating and stationary flows in the right panels of figure~\ref{fig:loop_plots}.
 Overall, the ensemble models are well suited to capture amplification of higher-order moments due to large-scale intermittency.
-When the large-scale fluctuations are happening on time scales comparable to a few integral scales of the flow, then it becomes crucial to include also the second moment of the dissipation rate into the modeling.
+When the large-scale fluctuations are happening on time scales comparable to a few integral scales of the flow, it becomes crucial to include also the second moment of the dissipation rate into the modeling.